 Highlight Publications in an Academic Curriculum Vitae CV

 Publications are written form of presentations; if published in an academic journal, your credibility soars.
 As such, if you are applying for a position as a college instructor or adjunct professor, it is essential you integrate your publications in your higher education curriculum vitae.
-Make sure you write these in the proper format, including the title, journal name, date, and so forth.
+Make sure you write these journal articles in the proper format, including the title, journal name, date, and so forth.
 This process is the when including presentations in your CV.

 Include Your Thesis Statement

 Within your academic CV, there will be a section dedicated to your formal education and credentials.
 If you have obtained a Master’s Degree or doctorate, you will want to include the title of your thesis as well.
 If your thesis directly correlates to the subject you wish to teach, you may want to incorporate a brief synopsis – if your summary is more than a few lines long, you can showcase it at the end of your document.